-Rachel de W. Wixom, CEO Rachel’s extensive experience includes ten years as Head of Publications of the Whitney Museum of American Art and Editor and Production Director, teNeues Publishing Company.
+Rachel de W. Wixom, President, Executive Director Rachel’s extensive experience includes ten years as Head of Publications of the Whitney Museum of American Art and Editor and Production Director, teNeues Publishing Company.
 She is a graduate of Wells College and has a Goethe-Institut Zertifikat, German as a Foreign Language.

 Bruce Bernstein, PhD, Director of Innovation & Senior Curator